 It provides a consistent & reliable solution to manage data in real-time and always have analysis-ready data in your desired destination.

-Using the following 2 steps you can connect JIRA to MariaDB using Hevo Data:
+Using the following steps, you can connect JIRA and MariaDB using Hevo Data:

 Configuring JIRA as Source for Hevo

-• Connect the MariaDB as a destination to load your data.
+• Connect MariaDB as a source to load your data in your desired destination.
 For this first Whitelist Hevo’s IP Addresses in your MariaDB account and grant privileges to the user.
-To learn more about this, visit here.

 Conclusion

-In this blog, you have learned about JIRA, MariaDB, and steps to connect JIRA to MariaDB using 2 different methods.
-You can use JIRA REST APIs to connect the platforms but if you want to automate your data flow, then try the Hevo method.
+In this blog, you have learned about JIRA, MariaDB, and the steps to connect JIRA to MariaDB.
+You can use JIRA REST APIs to connect the platforms, but if you want to automate your data flow, try the Hevo method.

 Hevo Data is a No-code Data Pipeline.
-It is a completely managed cloud-based ETL solution that can handle data movement from JIRA along with 100+ free data sources to a destination of your choice.
+It is a completely managed cloud-based ETL solution that can handle data movement from JIRA and various other sources to a destination of your choice.
 It has excelled scheduling capabilities and can transform data on the fly.
-Configuring Hevo to move data from JIRA to MariaDB can be done in a few clicks.
+Configuring Hevo to move data from JIRA or MariaDB can be done in a few clicks.
+Sign up for Hevo’s 14-day free trial and experience seamless data migration.